Skip to main content

 Key Provisions

-• For terms expiring after July 1, 2015, Governor-appointed members are subject to Senate confirmation; interim appointments may take effect immediately if the Senate is not in session.
+• For terms expiring after July 1, 2015, requires Senate confirmation of Governor appointments; allows interim appointments to take effect immediately and be eligible for Senate action later; vacancies filled promptly.

 Subjects